Curvu/BetterFriendlist/README.md

-# ayu-friends-plus
+# BetterFriendlist

-Ayu friends plus is an extension of the ayu original mod wich has a lot of features and improvements.
+BetterFriendlist is an extension of the ayu original mod which has a lot of features and improvements.

 ## Installation
-1. Download the latest version of the mod from the latest [release](https://github.com/Curvu/ayu-friends-plus/releases/latest).
+1. Download the latest version of the mod from the latest [release](https://trovesaurus.com/mod=11073).
-2. Place the `ayu Friends.tmod` on the mods folder and the `ayu Friends.cfg` in `%appdata%/Trove/ModCfgs`
+2. Place the `BetterFriendlist.tmod` on the mods folder and the `BetterFriendlist.cfg` in `%appdata%/Trove/ModCfgs`

 ## Contributing
 1. Fork the repository.